 We who are artists suffer especially from this.
-“Traditionalists” will say “old stuff is better than new stuff” and “Modernists” will say “new stuff is better than old stuff.”
+“Traditionalists” will say “” and “Modernists” will say “new stuff is better than old stuff.”
 Gosh darn, they can’t both be true, can they?
 But apparently the “old” appeals to some and the “new” appeals to others and so continually we have “revivalists” in art as well as rejection of antiquated kitsch.

 As I said, this tension is present in debates on the Liturgy as well.
 Since the Tridentine is “old” (or so go some of the worse arguments for this revered tradition), it is therefore good.
 Or alternatively it is therefore bad.
 We call the newer form of the Mass the “Novus Ordo” the “New Order” as if we are somehow bringing about a new world order through this Liturgy.
 And maybe we are and maybe we should be, but is it because it is new?